 Once you have secured your venue and selected a date, consider sending out Save the Date cards – e-invites or video messages for guests you are ‘certain’ you want to invite!

 Save The Dates are especially helpful if you are having a destination wedding or if any guests will have to travel abroad for your wedding.
-The more notice for oversea’s travel the better.
+The more notice for overseas travellers, the better.
 These can be created via reputable stationers, or even simple postcards can be created on resources like Photobox for example.

 Or you could be really creative and put together a save the date video instead!

-Save The Dates to ensure all your favourite people are there by giving advance notice ahead of traditional invitations (which are traditionally sent around 3 months before your wedding day)
+Save The Dates ensure all your favourite people are there by giving advance notice ahead of traditional invitations (which are traditionally sent around 3 months before your wedding day)

 You may also like to consider joining a free wedding website to help you with your planning journey.
 They are also useful to help guests follow your planning journey and keep them informed of key information and updates.
 Squarespace Wedding Site and Getting Married are good starting points.